Chart Color Schemes

 Blackburn displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Blackburn's dwelling structure, as per the latest Census, consisted of 66.0% houses and 34.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Blackburn was at 40.4%, with mortgaged dwellings at 33.2% and rented ones at 26.4%.
-The median monthly mortgage repayment in Blackburn was $2,208, higher than Melbourne metro's $2,000.
-The median weekly rent in Blackburn was $411, compared to Melbourne metro's $390.
+This compares to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Blackburn stood at 40.4%, with mortgaged dwellings at 33.2% and rented ones at 26.4%.
+The median monthly mortgage repayment was $2,208, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Blackburn was $411, compared to Melbourne metro's $390.
 Nationally, Blackburn's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing